 - Multitude of upsells that you MUST get in order to succeed

-- You do not own what you’re paying for
+- You did not own what you’re paying for

-- Training is of little value for the money you pay
+- Training was of little value for the money you paid

 - No direct access to David and David

-- Other members actions affect the entire system (eg. Facebook spam issue)
+- Other members actions affected the entire system (eg. Facebook spam issue)

 - Misleading sales messages

-- Others get paid for your hard work.
+- Others got paid for your hard work.

 I’ve already laid out more than a handful of cons above that should give you just enough reason to stay away from the Empower Network.
-However, if you’re still not convinced let me go into a little detail with some reasons why you should avoid EN.
+However, some people needed a bit more convincing.
+Here are some more details with some reasons why EN should have been avoided.

-1. They’re lying to you about how online business works…
+1. They were lying to you about how online business works…

-Right in the sales letter for the very basic membership (the $25/month viral blogging system), they tell you that you “have to have your OWN blog.”
+Right in the sales letter for the very basic membership (the $25/month viral blogging system), they told you that you “have to have your OWN blog.”

-Then they have you believe that getting a blog is headache and it’s going to cost you about $383 to get a blog up and running.
+Then they had you believe that getting a blog was a headache and it was going to cost you about $383 to get a blog up and running.
 Truth is you can start a blog for under $50 (hosting and domain included) and sometimes even less (Free).

-Then they have you believe that you need their system otherwise it’s going to cost you thousands of dollars for programmers when things go wrong.
+Then they had you believe that you needed their system otherwise it’s going to cost you thousands of dollars for programmers when things went wrong.
 Unbelievable.
-When you use WordPress (the same blogging system they use), you don’t need programmers or designers or anyone else.
+When you use WordPress (the same blogging system they used), you don’t need programmers or designers or anyone else.

 2. You shouldn’t have to pay anything to get paid

 Well sure, you’re running your own business so you should have a payment processor right?
-Well, why isn’t this included in the basic membership?
+Well, why wasn’t this included in the basic membership?

 You can sign up for $25/month but unless you get an eWallet account, you won’t get paid any commissions.
-So if you’re going to work the system then you are going to have to spend $19.99 every month for a payment processor.
-This is how you’re getting paid your commissions.
+So if you were going to work the system then you were going to have to spend $19.99 every month for a payment processor.
+This was how you got paid your commissions.

-The system doesn’t use Paypal for some reason so that option is out.
+The system didn’t use Paypal for some reason so that option was out.

-This is a big one.
-They say that you should get your own blog but when you sign up to get your blog, you’re actually getting a page on David and David’s Empower Network site.
+This was a big one.
+They say that you should got your own blog but when you signed up to get your blog, you were actually getting a page on David and David’s Empower Network site.

-It’s their site and their brand and you’re building it for them.
+It’s their site and their brand and you were building it for them.

 Not for yourself.
 For them.

-You cannot do much customization outside of adding your picture and bio and adding a few banners.
-You can’t change the theme or add functionality to the blog.
+You could not do much customization outside of adding your picture and bio and adding a few banners.
+You couldn’t change the theme or add functionality to the blog.

-If you do decide to cancel, the content is theirs and they won’t delete your blog with your name, picture and bio on it.
-Instead they’ll use the funnel (your hard work) to sign up more people.
+If you do decided to cancel, the content was theirs and they didn’t delete your blog with your name, picture and bio on it.
+Instead they used the funnel (your hard work) to sign up more people.

 4. It’s all an elaborate scam

-It seems to make sense – there are products and a compensation plan.
-So it’s legit, right?
+It seemed to make sense – there are products and a compensation plan.
+So it was legit, right?

-Well there are no real products.
-If you don’t own anything but rather you’re building their brand, then there is no product.
-Most of the training just teaches you how to promote Empower Network so it’s just a big scheme to get people to sign up and earn commissions with blogging as their promotional method.
+Well there were no real products.
+If you didn’t own anything but rather you were building their brand, then there was no product.
+Most of the training just taught you how to promote Empower Network so it was just a big scheme to get people to sign up and earn commissions with blogging as their promotional method.

-Facebook and Youtube are two social networks that have already implemented bans on Empower Network.
-Users on Facebook are protected from Empower Network links and Youtube is banning all channels that are EN affiliated.
+Facebook and YouTube were two social networks that had already implemented bans on Empower Network.
+Users on Facebook were protected from Empower Network links and YouTube was banning all channels that were EN affiliated.

-And in case you didn’t already know, EN is based in Costa Rica.
-If they were based in the United States, then they would probably get shut down by US Law Enforcement.
+And, EN was based in Costa Rica.
+If they were based in the United States, then they would probably have been shut down by US Law Enforcement.

 There Are Much Better Opportunities Online

-It goes without saying that Empower Network, with all their overpriced training, is not the ideal place for anyone to learn how to start an online business.
+It goes without saying that Empower Network, with all their overpriced training, was not the ideal place for anyone to learn how to start an online business.

-It is not the place to learn how to blog.
+It was not the place to learn how to blog.

-It is not the place to earn money online.
+It was not the place to earn money online.